 Snatch.
 Clean and jerk.
 Work out.

-Two max-effort lifts and a test of GPP will make up CrossFit’s first online weightlifting competition which will be held in early November.
+Two max-effort lifts and a test of GPP will make up CrossFit’s second-annual online weightlifting competition which will be held in early November.

 Athletes can aim for cash prizes and Rogue equipment by lifting the most weight or building the largest total.

 Largest Weightlifting Total - US$3,000 (1st), $2,000 (2nd), $1,000 (3rd).

 Largest Overall Total - US$3,000, plus custom Rogue bearing bar, full set of competition bumper plates, metal change plates, Oso collars, engraved weight belt